daguenette/greenlight/README.md

 - How to create a reusable helper for sending JSON responses, which will ensure that all your API responses have a sensible and consistent structure.

+## 3 - Parsing JSON Requests

+- How to read a request body and decode it to a native Go object using the encoding/json package.

+- How to deal with bad requests from clients and invalid JSON, and return clear, actionable, error messages.

+- How to create a reusable helper package for validating data to ensure it meets your business rules.

+- Different techniques for controlling and customizing how JSON is decoded.